-Moving to a new country is a big deal, and the feeling of excitement is usually equaled by a feeling of nervousness.
-With a language barrier to overcome and a unique culture, China is a completely different place to those most Western people are used to, and for some teachers who are moving to China for the first time, this can be daunting.
+Moving to a new country is a big deal, and the feeling of excitement is usually equalled by a feeling of nervousness.
+With a language barrier to overcome and a unique culture, China is a completely different place from what most Western people are used to, and for some teachers who are moving to China for the first time, this can be daunting.
 Most ex-pats’ first few weeks in the country can be an absolute rollercoaster.
 Fortunately, the majority of good schools that employ English teachers help their new staff navigate through these first few weeks and quickly get settled.

 Airport Pickup & Hotel

-However, in both a pre and post-Covid world, when you first land in China someone from your school will be waiting to pick you up from the airport and give you a warm welcome.
+When you first land in China someone from your school will be waiting to pick you up from the airport and give you a warm welcome.
 You’ll then be driven to a hotel where you can get some well-needed rest after your long flight.
-The hotel that you’ll be in will usually have been booked for around one week by your school and is where you?ll stay whilst you get yourself set up with everything.
+The hotel that you’ll be in will usually have been booked for around one week by your school and is where you’ll stay whilst you get yourself set up with everything.